grasslandnetwork/cliptions/README.md

 What exactly is a "Cliption"?

-A Cliption is a "semantic smart contract".
-It pays out based on how closely a player's submitted caption matches the CLIP model's interpretation of a randomly chosen, upcoming timestamp in a livestream.
+A Cliption is a prediction contract that pays out based on how closely a player's submitted caption matches the CLIP model's interpretation of a randomly chosen, upcoming timestamp in a livestream.
 It's not a tradable asset, just a commitment to your best guess in an open contest.

-They're sort of like options contracts.
-But instead of betting on a price or event, you're betting on AI's semantic interpretation of a future moment.
+Cliptions are like options contracts but instead of betting on a price or event, you're betting on AI's semantic interpretation of a future moment.

 In other words: